 Another sure-fire tell that online poker players give off is through how they post the blinds.
 Regulars will consistently wait for the blinds to come to them before posting.
 Recreational players, however, will frequently post the blinds before this — that is, as soon as they arrive at the table.
 This is the poker equivalent of voluntarily paying your taxes twice.
 Nobody who takes this game seriously would ever choose to do this.
 Take a note right away when you see somebody post the blinds out of position.

 Experienced players aren’t big proponents of using the chatbox when playing online poker, as they feel it can be distracting and sometimes exposes them to nasty, unpleasant comments.
 However, there can be some merit to switching it on from time to time in order to get a quick read on your opponents.
-The large majority of regulars will never say a thing as they have the chatbox turned off.
+The large majority of regulars in online casinos will never say a thing as they have the chatbox turned off.
 The recreational players are much more likely to make use of it, though.
 They will be more apt to use the chatbox to vent about their "bad luck" as well.

 6) People are Not Likely to Bust Live Tourneys